NavIC

 How NavIC is Better than GPS?

-As mentioned earlier, NavIC has a standard positioning system which gives the civilians a position accuracy of up to 20 meters.
+As mentioned earlier, NavIC has a standard positioning system that gives civilians a position accuracy of up to 20 meters.
 Similarly, GPS also provides a position accuracy of only up to 20 meters.
 This means that for civilians like us, the difference between GPS and NavIC will be virtually none at all.
-Yes, the accuracy can be improved up to 10 meters using cellular tower tracking but that is something that is already being used with GPS.
-So things will remain the same in most scenarios.
-However, Qualcomm claims that ISRO’s navigation will have a more accurate location tracking in dense urban environments, where normally geolocation accuracy has a tendency to degrade.
+Yes, the accuracy can be improved up to 10 meters using cellular tower tracking, but that is already being used with GPS.
+So, things will remain the same in most scenarios.
+However, Qualcomm claims that ISRO’s navigation will have more accurate location tracking in dense urban environments, where, normally, geolocation accuracy tends to degrade.

 2 comments